 Here is a photo gallery of Choctaw beaded artwork.

 What other Native Americans did the Choctaw tribe interact with?

 The Choctaws traded regularly with all the other Southeast Native Americans.
 These tribes communicated using a simplified trade language

-called Mobilian Jargon.
+called Mobilian.
 The most important Choctaw neighbors were the

 Chickasaws.
 Long in the past, the Choctaws and Chickasaws used to